K-avi/edgerunner/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+![product-screenshot1]

+To start a game, simply start the program. during the game, you are the _@_ symbol on the screen.
+You try to reach the _%_ symbol by moving from node to node on a graph.
+You have to be careful and avoid the ennemy (or ennemies) represented with the _!_ character.
+The node where the exit is is colored in green , the node where the player is is colored in blue, the nodes where the ennemies are are colored in red.

+In order to move from your node to another, type the number appearing on the node.
+Good luck !

+product-screenshot1

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more informations, please refer to the manpage of the game or use the -h options_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>